pawnjester/Recipe-App-Clean-architecture-MVVM/README.md

 ## Clue Submission App
-This app is a simple application that allows the user to search for recipes.
+This app is a simple application that allows the user to search and save recipes.
 This app makes use of the [Spoonacular API](https://spoonacular.com/)

 ## Screenshots
 |<img src="screenshots/Screenshot_1.jpg" width=200/>|<img src="screenshots/Screenshot_2.jpg" width=200/>|<img src="screenshots/Screenshot_3.jpg" width=200/>|<img src="screenshots/Screenshot_4.jpg" width=200/>